 If you do manage to lose a crewman overboard, or even yourself, how will you get back aboard?
 If you don't have a collapsible boarding ladder attached to your stern or your swim platform, you'll never get back aboard unless you can pull a "Flipper the Flying Porpoise" and jump into the boat.
+(See When Someone Goes Overboard.)
 Get a good one, with at least 3 steps that pull out so you can get your cold and cramped legs onto the bottom step.
 If you have to pull yourself up to steps that are just too high, you may find it impossible to save yourself...

-Money No Object?
+Money No Object..?

-It always strikes me as penny-wise and pound-foolish to skimp on safety equipment - such as a GPS or an EPIRB- but the reality is that not everyone is in a position to afford \$5/ gallon gasoline and a \$500 GPS or \$900 EPIRB.
+It always strikes me as penny-wise and pound-foolish to skimp on safety equipment - such as a GPS (see Gee, GPS!) or an EPIRB (see EPIRB and You) - but the reality is that not everyone is in a position to afford \$5/gallon gasoline and a \$500 GPS or \$900 EPIRB.
 Of course, we are talking about saving the life most important to you - yours!